 - Try alternating cold and warm treatments.

-- Gently but thoroughly clean the affected area after each bowel movement using soft, unscented, white toilet tissue, which causes less irritation than colored, scented varieties.
+- Gently, but thoroughly, clean the affected area after each bowel movement using soft, unscented, white toilet tissue, which causes less irritation than coloured, scented varieties.

 - Moistening the tissue can help, too.
 Many women find using pre-moistened wipes more comfortable than using toilet tissue.
 You can buy wipes medicated with witch hazel that are made specifically for hemorrhoid sufferers.